StePoli-00/Promoter-and-Enhancer-Classifier/README.md

-# Promoter & Enhancer Classifier
+# Promoter and Enhancer Classifier